arctangent-nhsuk/the-way-we-work/the-way-we-work.md

 # The Way We Work - NHSUK Software Development

+---

+TODO: Use corporate controlled document template

+TODO: Do the Quick Guides reconcile with (match up to) the main document

+---

 > Not only must the physician show himself prepared to do what is necessary, he must also secure the co-operation of the patient, the attendants, and of external circumstances.

 -- Hippocrates

 ---

-TODO: Ensure linkage to Growth, Autonomy, Mastery, Purpose, Support and Structure

----

-TODO: Use corporate controlled document template

 - Version
 - Author: Jacob